bazelbuild/rules_apple/doc/tutorials/ios-app.md

 - [`rules_swift`](https://registry.bazel.build/modules/rules_swift) provides build rules and utilities for compiling and testing Swift code.

 > [!NOTE]
 > Always use the latest releases of the rules in your MODULE.bazel to minimize incompatibility with newer releases of Bazel and Xcode.
-You can find release information for each of your `bazel_dep`s at <https://registry.bazel.build>.
+You can find release information for each `bazel_dep` at <https://registry.bazel.build>.

 ### Add Some Swift Code